Vision Transformer with Super Token Sampling: Experiments

 \textbf{Settings.} Experiments on object detection and instance segmentation are conducted on COCO 2017 dataset \cite{lin2014microsoft}.
 Following \cite{liu2021swin}, we use our models as the backbone network, and take Mask-RCNN~\cite{he2017mask} and Cascaded Mask R-CNN~\cite{cai2018cascade} as the detection and segmentation heads.
 The backbones are pretrained on ImageNet-1K, and fine-tuned on the COCO training set with the AdamW optimizer.
 We adopt two common experimental settings: ``1 $\times$'' (12 training epochs) and ``3 $\times$ +MS'' (36 training epochs with multi-scale training).
 The configurations follow the setting used in Swin Transformer \cite{liu2021swin} and are implemented with MMDetection \cite{chen2019mmdetection}.

 \textbf{Results.} We report the comparison results on the object detection task and instance segmentation task in Table~\ref{results_detection_mask} and Table~\ref{results_detection_cascade}.
-The results show that our SViT variants outperform all the other vision backbones.
-For Mask R-CNN framework, our SViT-S outperforms Uniformer-S by \textbf{+2.0} box AP, \textbf{+1.5} mask AP under the 1$\times$ schedule.
-For Cascade Mask R-CNN framework, our SViT-B not only outperforms other backbones with similar FLOPs but also achieves better performance than those models having more FLOPs, e.g., outperforming Swin-B by \textbf{+2.0} box AP, \textbf{+1.5} mask AP and outperforming DAT-B by \textbf{+0.9} box AP, \textbf{+1.0} mask AP.
+The results show that our STViT variants outperform all the other vision backbones.
+For Mask R-CNN framework, our STViT-S outperforms Uniformer-S by \textbf{+2.0} box AP, \textbf{+1.5} mask AP under the 1$\times$ schedule.
+For Cascade Mask R-CNN framework, our STViT-B not only outperforms other backbones with similar FLOPs but also achieves better performance than those models having more FLOPs, e.g., outperforming Swin-B by \textbf{+2.0} box AP, \textbf{+1.5} mask AP and outperforming DAT-B by \textbf{+0.9} box AP, \textbf{+1.0} mask AP.